Álvaro Colom: Post-presidency

-On 20 January 2012, Colom became member of the Central American Parliament, an office he held until 2016.
+On 20 January 2012, Colom became a member of the Central American Parliament, an office he held until 2016.

 Colom headed the observation mission of the Organization of American States to the Colombian peace agreement referendum of 2016.

 The U.S. government included Álvaro Colom on 1 July 2021 on the Engel List, which would allow the U.S. Congress to sanction him.

 Judicial cases

-On 2 March 2004, after months of accusations, Colom was formally charged by the Prosecutor's Office with the crime of money laundering in relation to the case of the "looting" of the Comptroller General of Accounts.
+On 2 March 2004, after months of accusations, Colom was formally charged by the Prosecutor's Office with the crime of money laundering concerning the case of the "looting" of the Comptroller General of Accounts.
 On 11 March, he acknowledged before the Prosecutor's Office having been financed with the amounts identified by the NGO Amigos en Acción, but denied having any responsibility for the embezzlement of public funds.

-On 9 August 2005, the Tenth Criminal Court of First Instance exonerated him of the money laundering charge, but indicted him for the charge of improper concealment and imposed a bail of 50,000 Quetzals, which he later deposited, to avoid pre-trial detention.
+On 9 August 2005, the Tenth Criminal Court of First Instance exonerated him of the money laundering charge but indicted him for the charge of improper concealment and imposed bail of 50,000 quetzals, which he later deposited, to avoid pre-trial detention.
 He appealed to the First Chamber of the Criminal Court of Appeals, which ruled in his favor on 13 September with the revocation of the indictment for the crime of concealment.
-On 17 February 2006, Colom requested the Court to dismiss the case for money laundering, but on 6 March 2006, the magistrate in charge of the case rejected it.
+On 17 February 2006, Colom requested the court to dismiss the case for money laundering, but on 6 March 2006, the magistrate in charge of the case rejected it.
 Colom then lashed out against the "political persecution" of which he was a victim.

 On 30 October 2015, the Ministry of Environment and Natural Resources filed a criminal complaint against Colom before the Attorney General's Office and other members of his government for signing the extension of the oil contract with Perenco.